Tanaya0503/Attendance_System-usin-facial-recognition/README.md

 4. Then return to main menu.
 5. Login with newly created credentials.
 6. Mark the attendance.
 Exit the camera by pressing esc button

+NOTE: Import all the libraries mentioned in "Libraries to import file"